 Millennials are now the target demographic for new policies and they grew up/are growing up in a technology-saturated world where interactive and instantaneous buying experiences are the norm.
-Fluids testing, multi-week assessments and decisions processes are foreign, ancient concepts.
-Insurers that pay specific attention to millennials and provide policies catered to their wants/needs, will thrive.
+Fluid testing, multi-week assessments, and decision processes are foreign, ancient concepts.
+Insurers that pay specific attention to millennials and provide policies catered to their wants/needs will thrive.

 A simple payout at death is not enough for these people.
 Customers want non-traditional insurance products that they can benefit from during life.
 This is why outside vendors with a lot of capital and massive amounts of data are prime disruptors.

 Members of the program earn “Vitality points” by performing healthy-living activities like exercising, getting annual checkups, staying tobacco-free, etc. These activities are tracked through smartphones and watches.
 The points accumulate throughout the year to put you at a specific Vitality Status.
 A high Vitality Status means you’ll save more money on premiums and you’ll get rewards and discounts.